OZCAP/quick-init/readme.md

 ## QUICK INIT
-CLI Tool to quickly start up React projects with Tailwind readily installed and configured, Typescript is selected **as default**.
-If JS is to be used, it must be specified with an option.
+CLI Tool to quickly start up React projects with Tailwind readily installed and configured.
+Typescript is selected **as default**.
+If JS is to be used, it must be specified with an option parameter.

 Compatible templates: **Vite, Next JS**